avasdowney/club-cord/notes/reminders.md

 3. Alert user when the reminder is created
 4. Alert user if the reminder creation failed

+## View reminder
+1. Send back reminders from db in chat

 ## Delete reminder
 1. Specify reminder id and delete the object
 2. Delete the reminder from the database